September 23, 2013

 The most common HIV drug interactions involve the liver.
 Several drugs slow down or speed up the action of liver enzymes.
 This can cause big changes in the blood levels of other drugs that use the same enzyme.
 A few drugs slow down the kidneys.
 This increases the blood levels of substances that are normally removed by the kidneys.

 Any pills that you take go through the stomach.
 Most drugs are absorbed faster if the stomach is empty.
 For some drugs, this is a good thing, but it can cause more side effects.
 Some drugs need to be taken with food so that they are broken down more slowly, or to reduce their side effects.
 Others should be taken with fatty foods because they dissolve in fat and are absorbed better.
 Stomach acid is needed for some medications to reach needed blood levels.
-They should not be taken at the same time as antacids.
+These medications should not be taken at the same time as antacids.

 Some other types of drugs that are likely to cause interactions include: